 \section{Introduction}

-Knuth introduced in \cite{knuth97aop_vol1}*{Section~2.2.1} the family of \textit{stack-sortable permutations}.
+Knuth introduced in \cite[Section~2.2.1]{knuth97aop_vol1} the family of \textit{stack-sortable permutations}.
 These are permutations that can be converted into the identity permutation by passing through a stack.
-Combinatorially, stack-sortable permutations are characterized by avoiding the pattern $312$.
-More precisely, a permutation $\pi$ of $\{1,2,\ldots,n\}$ avoids the pattern $312$ if and only if for every $i<j<k$, when $\pi(i)>\pi(k)$, we have $\pi(j)>\pi(k)$.
-Bj{\"o}rner and Wachs have interpreted this pattern-avoidance by a certain \textit{forcing} of inversions~\cite{bjorner97shellable}*{Section~9}.
+Combinatorially, stack-sortable permutations are characterized by avoiding the pattern $231$.
+More precisely, a permutation $\pi$ of $\{1,2,\ldots,n\}$ avoids the pattern $231$ if and only if for every $i<j<k$, when $\pi(i)>\pi(k)$, we have $\pi(i)>\pi(j)$.
+Following Bj{\"o}rner and Wachs this pattern-avoidance can be interpreted as a certain \textit{forcing} of inversions~\cite[Section~9]{bjorner97shellable}.